stas/thesis/chapters/2_architecture.md

 details.
 When users will want to send a message to somebody, they will start a conversation.

-The way this conversation carry information is through its messages.
+The way the conversation carries information is through its messages.
 Messages are a separate model in the schema and represent the text users exchange inside a conversation.
 These messages can have replies and attachments.
 The initial version of the messages does not provide support for encryption.